 - Minimum Tick Size and Value: The minimum tick size for gold futures is $10.00/tick and for a gold spot is $10.00/pip

 Gold Trading Hours

 The international gold market (spot gold) is traded 24/5, thus investors can trade gold around the world at any time.
 The global gold market, however, is closed from 22:00 GMT to 23:00 GMT daily.

 Ways of Trading Gold

-As we mentioned previously, there are four major methods to trade gold when taking aside the trading physical gold.
+As we mentioned previously, there are four popular methods to trade gold when taking aside the trading physical gold.
 Below, we’ll go through the three methods in which an investor can electronically buy and sell gold without having to hold and store the precious metal.

 Gold Contract for Difference (CFDs)

 CFDs offer an alternative way of trading commodities like gold and oil trading.
 In simple terms, CFDs are a form of derivative trading that enables you to trade on a specified asset without owning the asset, meaning you enter an agreement with another investor to speculate on the price of the commodity.
-For that reason, trading gold via CFDs is the easiest and most cost-effective way as you do not have to invest a large amount of money, and make sure you hold enough funds to meet margin requirements.

 Future contracts is the most common way of trading gold though it is much more complicated and pricey than trading gold via CFDs.
 These financial contracts have been used as an insurance tool for farmers, producers, and big companies for centuries.
 Nowadays, futures contracts are used to hedge a position but also to speculate on the price of the asset.